 ♡ What are some tangible things someone can apply to their life right now if they’re reading this at their job but dreaming about their side hustle?

 CH: Set a benchmark & a deadline for yourself.
 Maybe you want to sell 20 things on Etsy by the end of this month, or launch your blog in two weeks.
+Turn your side hustle on things you are passionate about.
 Whatever it is, give yourself that end destination & then work backwards to figure out what you have to do between now & then in order to hit that goal.

 ♡ Talk to us about time management.